 The amount of traffic from malicious bots compared to all traffic on the internet has grown significantly in recent years.
-According to calculations, in 2016 the amount of traffic was still less than 20%, but in 2021 it had already increased to 28% (Statistic).
+According to statistics, in 2016 the amount of traffic was still less than 20%, but in 2022 it had already grown to more than 30% (Statista).
 Because of this, the amount of spam sent via website forms is also increasing.
-You should protect yourself before this becomes a problem.
+Protect your forms before this becomes a problem.

 - Harm caused by spam

 - Bot spam and spam sent by humans

 - Frequently used ways to prevent form spam